AscendNTNU/downward_target_tracker/README.md

 Parameter   | What
 ------------|-----
 DEVICE_NAME         | i.e. /dev/video1
+USE_CAMERA_NODE     | Set to 1 if camera input is from an external camera node, 0 otherwise.
-IMU_POSE_TOPIC      | Topic for best current estimate of drone pose (geometry_msgs::PoseStamped) TRACKS_TOPIC        | Topic on which list of targets will be published (tracks.msg) IMAGE_TOPIC         | Topic on which compressed camera feed will be published (image.msg) INFO_TOPIC          | Topic on which debug info (adjustable parameters, bounding boxes and detections) will be published (info.msg)
+IMU_POSE_TOPIC      | Topic for best current estimate of drone pose (geometry_msgs::PoseStamped) TRACKS_TOPIC        | Topic on which list of targets will be published (tracks.msg) IMAGE_TOPIC         | Topic on which compressed camera feed will be published (image.msg) INFO_TOPIC          | Topic on which debug info (adjustable parameters, bounding boxes and detections) will be published CAMERA_TOPIC        | Topic on which camera node that we get input from.
+The images must be published as compressed JPEGs.
 LINE_COUNTER_TOPIC  | Topic on which [line counter output](README_linecounter.md) will be published SELECTED_TOPIC      | Topic on which selected target ID will be published (std_msgs::Int32) INFO_PUBLISH_INTERVAL | Change this to limit how often debug visualization info is sent (default is every frame)